python/devguide/developer-workflow/lang-changes.rst

 impact of the idea and find strengths or weaknesses you may not have considered.

-You will get push-back.
+You will almost always get at least some push-back.
 Don't be disappointed, and don't take it personally.
 As the long list of :pep:`Withdrawn and Rejected PEPs
 <0#rejected-superseded-and-withdrawn-peps>` in the :pep:`PEP Index <0>`
 attests, and as befits a mature programming language, getting significant